digiaonline/docs/recruitment/html5/README.md

 10. Deploy a live build on the internet
 11. **[FOLLOW THE DESIGN](styleguide.png) AS ACCURATELY AS YOU CAN** (as for the logo, feel free to render a blank square)

-Upon completing the test, please push your code to a new public repository on [GitHub](https://github.com), deploy a live build on the internet, and email both links to eric.nishio@digia.com. **Please refrain from including any file attachments as they will cause your email to end up in my spam folder.**
+Upon completing the test, please push your code to a new public repository on [GitHub](https://github.com), deploy a live build on the internet, and email both links to eric.nishio@digia.com. **Please refrain from including any file attachments as they will cause your email to end up in the spam folder.**

+Other things to note:

+- You do not need to write tests.
+- You do not need to use global state management.
+- You are free to write your CSS however you want.

 Good luck!